 Now that you have selected the type of Heat-Troller that best suits your needs,

 you can go ahead and connect your gloves.
 If you are using a pair of gloves or

-glove liners in conjunction with the heated jacket, simply plug the female end
+glove liners in conjunction with the heated jacket, simply plug the female glove

-of the glove lead into the male lead coming out of the sleeve.
+lead into the male lead coming out of the sleeve of the jacket.
 If you are using

 a pair of gloves by themselves, you will need to purchase a DC Coax Plug

 Y-Harness, and the Heat-Troller of your choice, which will come with the DC Coax

 Battery Harness.
 Hold the split ends of the y-harness in your hands when you put